espeak-ng/espeak-ng/README.md

 you can run:

 	./configure --help

+To use a different compiler, or compiler flags, you can specify these before the `configure` command.
+For example:

+	CC=clang-3.5 CFLAGS=-Wextra ./configure --prefix=/usr

 The `espeak-ng` and `speak-ng` programs, along with the espeak-ng voices, can then be built with: